bot-app/trading/docs/utils.md

 Timeframes available for the exchange `binance`: 1m, 3m, 5m, 15m, 30m, 1h, 2h, 4h, 6h, 8h, 12h, 1d, 3d, 1w, 1M
 ```

-* Example: enumerate exchanges available for Freqtrade and print timeframes supported by each of them:
+* Example: enumerate exchanges available for Trading and print timeframes supported by each of them:
 ```
 $ for i in `trading list-exchanges -1`; do trading list-timeframes --exchange $i; done
 ```